anandbio/Practical-Biochemistry/practical.md

 ![ninhydrin](ninhydrin3.png)

 2. Measure absorbance at 570 nm (440 nm for proline and hydroxyproline) in spectrophotometer.
 The color is stable for 1 h.
 Use the blank to set absorbance to zero then measure absorbance of each tube.
 3. Plot a standard curve using absorbance values of serial dilutions of alanine.
-(Xaxis: amino acid concentration in µg/ml; Y-axis: absorbance).
+(X-axis: amino acid concentration in µg/ml; Y-axis: absorbance).
 Based on the standard curve determine amino acid content in unknown sample.

 **Note:**
 1. The color intensity developed by reaction of amino acids with ninhydrin depends on type of amino acid.